 Prior to joining Kaye Scholer, Andrew served as a law clerk to the Honorable Charles L. Brieant, United States District Court Judge for the Southern District of New York, from 1998 to 1999.

-Andrew has substantial experience representing pharmaceutical companies, including Pfizer, Novartis, and AstraZeneca, in product liability lawsuits involving both prescription and over-the-counter products.
-In this area, Andrew has been a key member of both national coordinating counsel teams and trial teams.
+Andrew is a core member of the firm’s Product Liability group, which is ranked by Chambers USA (2007-2015), US News and World Report (2011-2015) and Benchmark Litigation (2013-2015), and was recognized in 2013 as Product Liability Practice Group of the Year by Law360.
+Andrew has substantial experience representing pharmaceutical companies, including Pfizer, Bayer, Novartis, AstraZeneca, and Endo Pharmaceuticals Inc. in product liability lawsuits involving both prescription and over-the-counter products.
+In this area, Andrew has acted as both national counsel and trial counsel.

 Representative Product Liability Matters